alanmacdoug/astrowind/src/pages/privacy.md

 _Last updated_: September 12, 2026

-MacDougall Systems ("I", "me") operates this website.
+MacDougall Email ("I", "me") operates this website.
 This policy explains what personal data the site collects, why, and what your rights are.
 It is deliberately short, because the site's data collection is deliberately small.

 ## Summary